mui/material-ui/docs/src/pages/getting-started/support/support.md

 - Tidelift helps measure and improve your open-source dependencies' health – which improves your app's health – and gives a shortlist of high-impact steps your team can take to improve them even more.
 - Get commercial assurances that don't come for free with open-source packages, like intellectual property indemnification and support under a service level agreement.
 You expect these guarantees from proprietary software, and you can get them when using open-source as well.

 The end result?
 All of the capabilities you expect from commercial-grade software, for the full breadth of open-source you use.
-That means less time grappling with esoteric open-source trivia, and more time building your own applications—and your business.
+That means less time grappling with esoteric open-source trivia, and more time building your own applications – and your business.

 [Get more details](https://tidelift.com/subscription/pkg/npm-material-ui?utm_source=material_ui&utm_medium=referral&utm_campaign=enterprise)